Using Vitamins To Supercharge Your Memory - Which Vitamins and Supplements Provide The Best Brain Boost

 If you’re serious about the prevention of Alzheimer's and improving memory loss, you should definitely take a high potency multiple vitamin and mineral capsule.
 Be sure the vitamin formula you choose contains folic acid and vitamin C. Folic acid reduces homocysteine levels—high homocysteine levels put you at risk for both heart disease and memory loss

 Additionally, vitamin C is critical in the absorption of iron, which is directly linked to memory function.
+We recommend supplementing with liposomal vitamin c.

 Best foods for vitamin C